Last Updated: March 20, 2021

 14. WordPress has no CEO.

 Most people expect Matt Mullenweg, WordPress’s founder, to be the organization’s CEO.
+He even created a non-profit organization called WordPress foundation to protect the freedom of its open-source license.
 WordPress’s initial release in May 2003 was a long time ago.
-However, WordPress didn’t officially fill the chief position back then, and it still hasn’t.
+However, no matter how long has WordPress been around, it didn’t officially fill the top position back then, and it still hasn’t.
 Instead, volunteer developers from around the globe run the project.

-Creating amazing WordPress sites isn’t the only thing developers in the WordPress community care about.
-Casual conferences, or WordCamps, are held around the world, with the goal to bring WordPress together and teach people how to use the CMS more effectively.
-So far, 1,084 WordCamps, in 76 cities and 65 countries, have been organized by local WordPress communities.
+Casual conferences, or WordCamps, are held in various parts of the world, to bring WordPress together and teach people how to use the CMS more effectively.
+So far, 1,074 WordCamps, in 368 cities and 65 countries in six continents, have been organized by local WordPress communities.
+So, creating amazing WordPress sites isn’t the only thing developers in the WordPress community care about.

 Matt Mullenweg organized the first WordCamp 13 years ago.
 Much like today, all the speakers were volunteers.
-More than a decade later, a record-breaking camp was held in Europe, when 1,900 people from 79 countries showed up, the WordPress statistics from 2018 proudly list.
+A decade later, a record-breaking camp was held in Europe, when 1,900 people from 79 countries showed up, as the WordPress statistics from 2018 showed.

 17. All the major WordPress releases were named after jazz musicians.

 Ever since version 1.0 hit the web in January 2003, WordPress developers showed their love of jazz music by naming the critical releases after the famous musicians of this genre.
 Miles Davis, Ella Fitzgerald, and Chet Baker are just some of them.
-Rahsaan Roland Kirk is the name behind WordPress’s latest version.
+Nina Simone is the inspiration behind the name for the latest version of WordPress—WordPress 5.6 Simone.

-You can currently build your own website in one of 62 languages with WordPress.
-If your preferred language isn’t available, plugins like Weglot expand the language list to over a hundred different options.
+According to the latest WordPress statistics, you can now build your own website in one of its 205 languages.
+And if your preferred language isn’t available, plugins like Weglot expand the language list to over a hundred different options.

-Even though its content is published in more than 100 languages, English is preferred for the majority of WordPress users, blogging stats point out.
+Although WordPress has more than 200 languages, most of its users prefer to use English in their content, as blogging stats point out.
 The second most commonly used language is Spanish (4.7%), followed by Indonesian (2.4%), and Portuguese (2.3%).
 Languages such as French, Russian, and German are used far less, their usage sitting between 1% and 1.5%.

 21. 25% of WordPress users make a full-time living off of the platform.

-For those who can pick the right product or service to sell and know how to place it properly, there’s always money to be made with WordPress.
-Statistics show that WordPress is the main source of income for a quarter of the platform’s users.
+If you know how to pick the right product, you can always make money with WordPress.
+Statistics show that WordPress is the primary source of income for a quarter of the platform’s users.

-According to WordPress statistics and data, 2014 was the year WordPress really took off.
-By the time 2015 came around, more than $60.5 million worth of WordPress projects were completed on Freelancer.com.
+According to WordPress stats and data, 2014 was the year WordPress really took off.
+By the time 2015 came around, over $60.5 million worth of WordPress projects were completed on Freelancer.com.
 At the time, WordPress was the most desirable and requested skill on the freelancing platform.

 23. WordPress was used to guide a missile (well, sort of).